GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 - Challenge 3: Getting Smarter
    - Give the agent access to PDF documents to use in chat answers
 - Challenge 4: Agent Phone Home
-   - Call an external system's API for knowledge
+   - Call an external system's API for even more knowledge

 ## Prerequisites